 A Near Run Thing

-The Waterloo campaign in June 1815 ensured the relative peace of Western Europe for the next fifty years.
-It was the first time that two of the greatest commanders of all time, Napoleon and Wellington, were to be in direct confrontation and it was also to be the last battle for both of them.
-The circumstances surrounding the battle of Waterloo are well enough known: the Prussian Army under Blucher arriving in time to tip the scales in the Allies' favour as Wellington's 'infamous army' hung on grimly to the ridge at Mont St Jean.
+The Waterloo campaign in June 1815 ensured reletive peace in Western Europe for the next fifty years.
+It was the first time that the two greatest commanders of the era, Napoleon and Wellington, met each other in battle and it was to be the last campaign for both of them.
+It was also the last campaign for grand old Marshal Blucher whose Prussian Army, having been trounced at Ligny, nevertheless arrived in the nick of time to tip the scales in the Allies' favour as Wellington's 'infamous army' hung on grimly to the ridge at Waterloo.

 "I never heard of a battle in which everybody was killed; but this seems likely to be an exception, as all were going down by turns".